UB-IoT-Lab/CBRSdata/README.md

 The release of the 150 MHz-wide Citizens Broadband Radio Service (CBRS) spectrum (3550-3700 MHz within the 3.5 GHz range) has created opportunities for unlicensed users and enterprise organizations to establish their own private mobile networks.
 This spectrum is utilized in sectors such as healthcare, education, smart cities, warehousing, and industrial operations, where high security, reliable performance, and robust network control are essential and cannot always be achieved through commercial mobile carriers.
 ## Content
 ### Network KPI Dataset
+The "KPI" folder contains the network Key Performance Indicator (KPI) dataset from two CBRS deployments in NY, USA: kpi_data_buffalo.zip KPI data from a CBRS network deployed in downtown Buffalo, NY, and kpi_data_elmira.csv KPI data from another CBRS network deployed in Elmira, NY.

+#### Buffalo KPI Dataset
-The dataset contains Key Performance Indicator (KPI) data, including Reference Signal Received Power (RSRP), Signal-to-Interference-plus-Noise Ratio (SINR), Reference Signal Received Quality (RSRQ), Received Signal Strength Indicator (RSSI) from a CBRS-based private LTE network deployed in the Fruitbelt neighborhood of Buffalo, NY.
+The kpi_data_buffalo.zip dataset contains KPI data, including Reference Signal Received Power (RSRP), Signal-to-Interference-plus-Noise Ratio (SINR), Reference Signal Received Quality (RSRQ), Received Signal Strength Indicator (RSSI) from a CBRS-based private LTE network deployed in the Fruitbelt neighborhood of Buffalo, NY.
 Data was collected at 32 static locations using Customer Premises Equipment (CPE) transceivers mounted on exterior walls of homes to communicate with the Base Station (BS).
 The BS has four directive antennas, and the CPEs that collect data have at most four antennas.
 The data collection spanned over two years, from June 20, 2022, to August 20, 2024, with an hourly sampling rate.
 Key features of the KPI dataset include:

-- productclass: the series of the CPE antenna, such as Telrad CPE series
+- productclass: the series of CPE antenna, such as the Telrad CPE series
 - serial: the serial number assigned to the CPE antenna, unique for each device
 - coll_time_round: data collection time
 - result_id: a unique identifier for the result entry
 - model: model number of the CPE, indicating the specific type or variant of the equipment
 - imsi: International Mobile Subscriber Identity (IMSI) number
 - ue_wan_ip: IP address assigned to the CPE device on the WAN (Wide Area Network).
-- ue_up_time: uptime of the CPE device, indicating how long it has been operational since the last reset/powered on
+- ue_up_time: uptime of the CPE device, indicating how long it has been operational since the last reset/powered-on
 - serving_enb_id: identifier for the eNodeB (Base Station) to which the CPE is connected
 - tx_power: transmission power of the CPE, measured in dBm
 - rsrp0, rsrp1, rsrp2, rsrp3: Reference Signal Received Power (RSRP) for four antennas/receivers in the CPE device, measured in dBm